appijumbo/CSC/README.md

 One major frustration was that having multiple Github accounts did repeatdly cause password key access problems.
 I havn't yet got a complete solution, and had to hand manage my password system quite a lot.
 Ideally I can find a better solution in future.
 Perhaps switchinfg to Linux may help because I can more easily manage SSH.

 ### Future Worpress sites
-#### Vagrat and Salt
+#### Docker Vagrat and Salt
-I intend to use [Vagrant](https://www.vagrantup.com) with [Salt](https://www.vagrantup.com/docs/provisioning/salt.html) to create a better work environment for any future Wordpress sites to be developed in.
+I intend to use docker or [Vagrant](https://www.vagrantup.com) with [Salt](https://www.vagrantup.com/docs/provisioning/salt.html) to create a better work environment for any future Wordpress sites to be developed in.
 This will isolate each wordpress develpment and should create a 'within a single disposable, consistent environment..'

-#### Beaver Builder
+#### Beaver Builder, Page Builder by SiteOrigin
 This is a GUI development tool for Wordpress.
 It allows site development with minimal coding.
-This may be the best option for Worpress development, however it dosn't support my need to understand the code.
-It's not clear at this stage how/ if I will integrate its use in any future Wordpress developemnt.
+This may be the best option for Worpress development, however it costs approch £100.
+UPdate: With hindsight [sightOrigin's page builder](https://en-gb.wordpress.org/plugins/siteorigin-panels/) which is free I belive may be a good alternative.

 ### Future Jekyll sites
 #### Client Side Support